sapnasharmanaresh/blood-bank/posts/2012-11-09-taking-sass-to-another-level-using-smurf-and-extend.markdown

 <img src="https://github.com/railslove/smurfville/raw/master/app/assets/images/smurfville/smurf.png" style="float: left; margin: 5px 20px 20px 0px">

-SMURF basically consists of two things:  firstly, a set of coding conventions for writing SMACSS-style CSS with Sass, and secondly a Ruby gem called ["Smurfville"](https://github.com/railslove/smurfville) which helps you generating _living styleguides_ based on your "SMURF-following" Sass code.
+SMURF basically consists of two things:  firstly, a set of coding conventions for writing SMACSS-style CSS with Sass, and secondly a Ruby gem called ["Smurfville"](https://github.com/railslove/smurfville) which helps you generating _living styleguides_ based on your SMURF-compliant Sass code.
 In this post we'll mostly talk about SMURF's coding conventions that are designed to lead to better, more modular frontend code.

 ## How to write better frontend code using SMACSS & Sass